JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
 1. Create a Get API request with "/%" at the end of URL
-2. Implement test code to check for bad request
+2. Implement test code in Postman to check for bad request
 3. Send: /Test /3. /GET-request - badRequest

 ### Expected result